Revisiting the question of what instantaneous normal modes tell us about liquid dynamics: Introduction

-Arguably, the difficulties in performing a normal mode analysis for liquids, and in identifying a well-defined and unique density of states, are reflected in the challenge of achieving a microscopic description of liquid thermodynamics and collective dynamics \cite{trachenko2015collective}.
-In the last years, several works \cite{PhysRevE.104.014103,10.1063/5.0158089,PhysRevResearch.6.013206,PhysRevE.108.014601} have attempted to use INMs to describe the thermodynamic properties of liquids and in particular their heat capacity.
+Arguably, the difficulties in performing a normal mode analysis for liquids, and in identifying a well-defined and unique density of states, are reflected in the challenge of achieving a microscopic description of liquid thermodynamics and collective dynamics \cite{trachenko2015collective}. over the past years, several studies \cite{PhysRevE.104.014103,10.1063/5.0158089,PhysRevResearch.6.013206,PhysRevE.108.014601} have been attempted to use INMs to describe the thermodynamic properties of liquids and in particular their heat capacity.
 From these analyses, it has emerged that unstable modes cannot be ignored in liquids as considering only stable normal modes would lead to erroneous conclusions.
 This is somehow consistent with the older two-phase description of liquids, \textit{e.g.} \cite{10.1063/1.1624057}, when the gas-like modes are related to the unstable INM modes as done in Ref. \cite{PhysRevResearch.6.013206}.
 Interestingly, unstable INM have started to play an important role in glasses and amorphous solids as well \cite{PhysRevE.105.055004,PhysRevLett.127.108003}.
-For example, unstable INM can be used to locate the onset of glass transition \cite{PhysRevLett.74.936}.
+For example, unstable INM have been advocated in the past to locate the onset of glass transition \cite{PhysRevLett.74.936}.
 Finally, it is not yet clear how the INM picture developed for liquids merges into the more traditional normal mode description of solids, for which Debye's law has to be recovered.
 It is indeed known \cite{Pallikara_2022}, but often discarded, that also crystalline systems at finite temperature possess a non negligible number of unstable modes.
+It is not completely understood whether these remaining modes are spurious or contain valuable physical information.
+In fact, one possible interpretation is that these modes are related to local anharmonicities that do not correspond to crossing barriers and moving to a different basin (hence, they do not contribute to diffusion).
+In other words, these are not necessarily spurious modes but rather indicators of anharmonicity within a potential well.
+On the other hand, several methods have been developed to filter them out, as for example considering only pure translation modes \cite{10.1063/1.474968}.
+A final verdict on the nature of these modes is still an open question that goes beyond the scope of this work.

 In summary, there is increasing evidence that instantaneous normal modes might provide a basis for a microscopic description of liquid properties from their atomic-level motion, to their thermodynamics and collective properties.
 Nevertheless, the question of what we can learn from INM (in particular the unstable ones) is still open, see \textit{e.g.} \cite{doi:10.1063/1.5127821}.
 In this work, we revisit this question and we provide a comprehensive INM analysis for many liquid systems in order to collect a series of ``experimental facts'' (hopefully) useful to build the long-sought microscopic theory of liquids.